Zaki978/IMDb-Movie-Ratings-Analysis/README.md

 - **Distribution of Average Ratings**: The majority of movies have ratings between 5.5 and 7, with the 6.5 to 6.75 interval receiving the highest number of ratings (137k).
 This suggests that most movies are viewed as average to slightly above average in quality by IMDb's user base, with extreme ratings being uncommon
 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Distribution%20of%20ratings%20Histogram.png" alt="Distribution of Ratings Histogram" width="700" height="350">

-- **Genre Popularity Analysis**:
+- **Genre Popularity Analysis**: This heatmap suggests that the average ratings were higher in earlier decades (1920-1960s) but dropped in more recent years.
+As mentioned earlier, this pattern could be due to rating bias, as older films are often rated by niche audiences who appreciate them, leading to higher average ratings despite few total ratings.
+In contrast, the decline in ratings for recent decades could reflect a more diverse and varied audience or an increase in the quantity of mediocre films diluting the overall quality.
-  - *Horror, Sci-fi and Thriller* genres had the worst average ratings in the dataset across all periods of time.
+  - *Horror, Sci-fi, and Thriller* genres consistently had the worst average ratings in the dataset across all periods of time.
-  - *Documentary, Biography and Amimation* genres had the best average ratings in the dataset across all periods of time.
+  - *Documentary, Biography, and Animation* genres had the best average ratings in the dataset across all periods of time.

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Genre%20Heatmap%20Ratings.png" alt="Heatmap of Genre Ratings" width="900" height="400">